Mishael Powell

-Mishael Powell (born June 10, 2001) is an American professional football safety.
+Mishael Powell (born June 10, 2001) is an American professional football safety for the Orlando Storm of the United Football League (UFL).
 He played college football for the Washington Huskies and Miami Hurricanes.

-Early life and high school
+Early life

 Powell attended O'Dea High School in Seattle, Washington.
 He received offers from Ivy League schools such as Columbia, Yale, and Georgetown, but Powell decided to walk on to play college football for the Washington Huskies.

 College career

 Washington

 After taking a redshirt in 2019, Powell did not appear in any games in 2020.
-In his first career start in 2021, he recorded six tackles and a forced fumble against California.
+In his first career start in 2021, he recorded six tackles and a forced fumble against the California Golden Bears.
 Powell finished his first season in 2021 with 11 tackles, three pass deflections, and a forced fumble.
 After the season, he was put on scholarship in early 2022.
 In 2022, Powell notched 43 tackles with one and a half being for a loss.
-He recorded his first career interception in week 3 of the 2023 season in a win over Michigan State.
-In week 8, Powell returned an interception 89 yards for a touchdown as he helped the Huskies beat Arizona State.
+He recorded his first career interception in week 3 of the 2023 season in a win over the Michigan State Spartans.
+In week 8, Powell returned an interception 89 yards for a touchdown as he helped the Huskies beat the Arizona State Sun Devils.
 For his performance, he was named the Pac-12 Conference defensive player of the week.

 On January 12, 2024, Powell announced that he would be entering the NCAA transfer portal.

 Miami (FL)

-On January 17, 2024, Powell announced that he would be transferring to Miami (FL).
+On January 17, 2024, Powell announced that he would be transferring to the University of Miami.